Home › General information for migrants › eVisas

 If you're an employer

 Employers should continue to instruct new and prospective employees who need to verify their immigration status to use the online right to work service to generate a share code.
-This share code can then be used to verify their right to work through the service at https://www.gov.uk/view-right-to-work.
+This share code can then be used to verify their right to work through the service at Checking a job applicant’s right to work – GOV.UK

 For current employees, employers are protected from civil penalties as long as the initial right to work check followed the guidance in place at the time.
 A follow-up check is only required if an employee’s permission to stay is set to expire, as indicated by the original check.